 Visit the Workforce Partnerships section of our website for more information.

-It is important to stay informed during this transition.
+It is important to stay informed.
 We will continue to send out updates to our college community.
-All students, faculty, and staff should monitor their CCRI email and frequently check our website for important information regarding this transition to remote learning and working and other actions we are taking to ensure the continuity of college operations.
+All students, faculty, and staff should monitor their CCRI email and frequently check our website for important information regarding remote learning and working and other actions we are taking to ensure the continuity of college operations.

 CCRI Travel Policy (Domestic and International)